enkidevs/curriculum/linux/user-and-file-management/user-management/changing-user-passwords-with-passwd.md

 ---
 ## Quiz
 ### Can you identify a security vulnerability?

 Which of the following is most likely to cause a lot of problems?

-answers:
+???

-  - Allowing regular users to create new root users without sudo
+* Allowing regular users to create new root users without sudo
-  - Forcing expiry and renewal dates for root user's password
+* Forcing expiry and renewal dates for root user's password
-  - Using `sudo passwd` to change someone's password
+* Using `sudo passwd` to change someone's password
-  - Using `sudo passwd` to change your own password
+* Using `sudo passwd` to change your own password